gheenie/fun-pokemon-battler/README.md

 ​
 You will be implementing a Pokemon battle game using the Object Oriented Programming skills you've learned this week!
 ​
-For those of you unfamiliar with Pokemon, you could try to think about it as people (trainers) who have pets (Pokemon), that live inside tiny houses(Pokeballs) but can only carry 6 tiny houses at a time
+For those of you unfamiliar with Pokemon, you can think about it as people (trainers) who have pets (pokemon), that live inside tiny houses (pokeballs).
+Trainers can only hold a maximum 6 pokeballs.
 ​
 These people are also a bit strange, and they get their pets into fights with other people's pets in the park for no reason at all...
 ​